jdkula/jsgraphics-docs/docs/index.md

 ClassName.staticMethod(1, 2, "hi");

 let anInstance = ClassName();
 // This fails!
-Static methods ned to be called on the class.
+Static methods need to be called on the class.
 #anInstance.staticMethod(1, 2, "hi");
 ```